Lemoncode/master-frontend-lemoncode/04-frameworks/07-nextjs/01-app/07-client-side-rendering/README.md

 +     "isBooked": false
 +   }
 ```

-> Check that only the first time render length = 0 and then get the data.
-> In next re-renders, it get the cached data and then request new ones.

 - Remove `new car` Open two windows to check [revalidate on focus demo](https://swr.vercel.app/docs/revalidation#revalidate-on-focus) and add `new car` again.